Pickled Quail Eggs

 Pickling Quail Eggs

-Now that you’ve got your hard cooked eggs, you can pickle them for tasty little treats.
+Now that you’ve got your peeled hard cooked tiny eggs, you can pickle them for tasty little treats.

 Remember, Pickled Quail Eggs are NOT for Canning!